dekuNukem/bob_cassette_rewinder/README.md

 ## Cost Showdown

-Now comes the good part, let's work out how much I save by using bulk commercial detergents.
+Now comes the good part, let's work out how much I save by using commercial detergents.

 ### Detergent